peter88213/curly/docs/index.md

-# "Curly quotes" conversion for LibreOffice and OpenOffice

 Writer's auto-formatting feature can convert the typewriter keyboard's "straight" quotes and apostrophes into typographical "curly" ones.
 However, this works only for paragraphs that have the "default" style assigned to them, and for the quotation marks once set.

 The "curly quotes" extensions convert quotes, apostrophes, dashes and ellipses between different language-dependent styles, whatever the document or system language.
 You can also convert the typographic glyphs back to the "typewriter" style if desired.
 This works regardless of the paragraph style you set.